quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 Event class ({{Section 7 of QLOG-MAIN}}), each extending the "data" field and defining their "name" field and semantics.

 {{h3-events}} summarizes the name value of each event type that is defined in this specification.
+Some event data fields use complex datastructures.
+These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document for clarity.

 | Name value                | Importance |  Definition |
 |:--------------------------|:-----------|:------------|